What Is Pirated Software, and Can You Really Get in Trouble Using It?

 Hard disk loading

 When purchasing a new (or new-to-you) computer, phone, or other device with a hard drive, manufacturers might try to sweeten the deal by including a certain type of software.
-Sometimes this is done legally and sometimes it isn’t.
+Sometimes this is done legally, and sometimes it isn’t.
 Even legitimate resellers can be guilty of this.
 If your software doesn’t come with a disc or user manual, there’s a chance it’s been pirated.

 Online piracy

 This means you may be able to use the software without a license key, but there’s a chance the source code has been tampered with, which could allow for all sorts of malware and viruses.
+Only purchase from the manufacturer’s website or licensed copyright holders to avoid this type of piracy.

 Renting